neoremind/fluent-validator/README.md

 ### 3.1 Validate by using Hibernate Validator

 Since using annotation-based constraints can be an easy way to do validation on an instance.
-Fluent Validator will definately leverage the useful feature provided by Hibernate Validator.
+Fluent Validator will definitely leverage the useful feature provided by Hibernate Validator.

-Below is an example of applying annotation-based contraints on Car instance.
+Below is an example of applying annotation-based constraints on Car instance.
 The @NotEmpty, @Pattern, @NotNull, @Size, @Length and @Valid annotations are used to declare the constraints.
 For more information please see [Hibernate Validator official documentation](http://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/).

 ```
 public class Company {